-This document is published to provide information about the compliance of Rothschild & Co (the "Company") with the public disclosure rules set out in the Regulation No. 575/2013 of the European Parliament and of the Council of 26 June 2013 relating to minimum capital requirements (known as "Pillar 3" requirements in the Basel 3 Accord and its European transposition by the Capital Requirement Regulation ("CRR").
-Rothschild & Co is registered in the list of Financial Companies supervised by the French Prudential Control Authority (Autorité de Contrôle Prudentiel et de Résolution or "ACPR").
+This document is published to provide information about the compliance of Rothschild & Co SCA (the "Company" or "Rothschild & Co") with the public disclosure rules set out in the Regulation No. 575/2013 of the European Parliament and of the Council of 26 June 2013 relating to minimum capital requirements (known as "Pillar 3" requirements in the Basel 3 Accord) and its European transposition by the Capital Requirement Regulation ("CRR").
+Rothschild & Co is registered in the list of financial holding companies supervised by the French Prudential Control Authority (Autorité de Contrôle Prudential et de Résolution or "ACPR").